robenkleene/design-references/illustrator/illustrator-effects.md

 To repeat a shape, select `Effect > Distort & Transform > Transform...` and change the number of `Copies`.

+To then convert the copies to regular shapes, select `Object > Expand Appearance`.

 ## Transparency & Effects

 Effects, as well as setting transparency, is done in the "Appearance" panel, under "View" -> "Appearance"